andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Another aspect is customers who need to execute webtasks infrequently.
 Think of the typical authentication scenario; users come to work and log in then are done for the rest of the day.
 Users who come in later very frequently encounter a situation where our stack is cold.

-We put considerable effort into finding ways to optimize webtask startup latency, so it does not take seconds as Lambda takes from time to time unpredictably.
-This latency would reflect poorly on the end user experience.
+> **"We put considerable effort into finding ways to optimize webtask startup latency, so it does not take seconds as Lambda takes from time to time unpredictably.
+This latency would reflect poorly on the end user experience."**<br />
+> Tomasz Janczuk - Chief Webtask Architect

 A choice was made to keep a prewarmed pool of containers that are immediately ready to execute webtasks.
 When a request comes in, one that has not been seen in a while, the Webtasks platform picks a container that is already running from a pool of unassigned containers and reverse proxies that request to it.